 Whenever I listen to Land of Talk, everyone that I’ve ever loved deeply comes to mind, a reminder of how even in loss, the people we love become—and stay—a part of us.
 I remember putting “Some Are Lakes” on a mixtape for my first girlfriend right before we broke up, knowing that the song embodied how I had once felt about the relationship (like it would last forever, like it would be enough for the rest of my life)—and was trying to hold onto even as that feeling was quickly slipping away.
 A seemingly straight-forward song that centers Powell’s acoustic guitar and voice, “Some Are Lakes” tells the story of how “What started at a summer lake/ A sentence and her name” became their parents’ everlasting love.
 It’s a love that many of us have at some point wished for, before realizing that we can’t possibly hold it.
 Although I’ve blocked a lot of that first relationship out of my memory at this point, I loved that girlfriend very much while we were dating—and it was only when she wanted to have a conversation about moving towards marriage that I fully realized the many ways in which we had become incompatible as partners.
 To be 23 and have my partner want to talk about marriage with me was absolutely terrifying, both because I fundamentally didn’t (still don’t) believe in marriage as an institution and because I saw it as incompatible with my dreams of going to grad school to continue studying gender & sexuality studies and one day becoming a professor.
 When I listen to “Some Are Lakes” now, I hear the story of an unadulterated love that once seemed possible, at a very particular moment in my early 20s.
 While I’ve certainly felt the feeling of “And I’ll love you like I love you/ Then I’ll die” for other women since, it’s always been accompanied by the expectation that it’s unlikely that me—or really most people I know, for that matter—will only date one person for the rest of my life.

 “It’s Okay,” meanwhile, would be the soundtrack for my next relationship with a girlfriend in Brooklyn that I loved quickly and deeply.
-While the relationship only lasted for the fall semester, it changed me forever, both in terms of bringing me into the power that I would need to begin grad school in a blaze that summer and realizing what love could feel like when everything seemed to intellectually, physically, and emotionally connect (a connectivity I wouldn’t feel again until eight years later).
+While the relationship only lasted for the fall semester, it changed me forever, both in terms of bringing me into the power that I would need to begin grad school in a blaze that summer and realizing what love could feel like when everything seemed to intellectually, physically, and emotionally connect (a connectivity I wouldn’t feel again until four years later).
 In our period of long distance pseudo-seeing one another again during the 2015-2016 school year, I met up with my ex, who had landed an assistant professor gig on the East Coast, at Baby’s All Right in Brooklyn in May 2016 to see the first of Land of Talk’s reunion shows.
 Having fallen off her bike on the way over to the show, she was late for our meetup and would leave two songs into LOT’s set to go lay down and rest.
 After quickly kissing me goodbye, she walked out of my life for a second time—and this time I let her go without a love letter chronicling my emotional pain.
 I would listen to “It’s Okay,” a song that had once been our song, alone during the encore.
 When I had walked away from her at the end of 2012 (which at the time had felt like the hardest thing I’d ever done in my life), I immediately plummeted into a deep depression on account of the breakup and feeling generally unhappy with my pre-grad school life.
 “It’s okay/ I don’t even cry/ All I think about is the memory,” Powell sings at the beginning of the song over a slow build drum beat, faint bass line, and occasional strum on the guitar.
 In retrospect, “It’s Okay” is a morbid choice for a song to describe a relationship, as it foreshadows how “Goodbyes are hard.”
 When this ex and I would say hello—and then goodbye again—over dinner when she was in town last September, it was the first time that she had ever seen me not depressed.
 “I’m really glad to see you doing well,” she would say at the end of the night, words that were more than just a mere pleasant good-bye.